DanThePanMan/E-Hotels/README.md

 DB_PASSWORD = yourPassword
 DB_NAME = yourDBName

+3: go into pgadmin and run defineRelations.sql then populateDatabase.sql

-3: run: npm run dev in that folder
+4: run: npm run dev in that folder

-4: cd into the frontend folder, then cd into Ehotels
+5: in a seperate terminal cd into the frontend folder, then cd into Ehotels
-5: run: npm run dev
+6: run: npm run dev